1961 UK & Ireland Greyhound Racing Year: Competitions

 Long Story won the Gold Collar to make up for his unlucky exit in the previous years 1960 Irish Greyhound Derby; the black dog had switched kennels from Jim Syder Jr. to Phil Rees.
 Oregon Prince easily won the Welsh Greyhound Derby while Palms Printer won the Scurry Gold Cup for his new handler Greg Doyle who had replaced Paddy McEvoy at the Clapton Stadium kennels; the veteran greyhound Gorey Airways was denied a third successive Scurry Gold Cup title.
-Clonalvy Pride finally broke his classic duck at Wimbledon, the April 1958 whelp ran a great race defeating the field that included Palms Printer and Winter Bell.
-Within two weeks he had also picked up the St Leger at Wembley Greyhounds.
+Chantilly Lace won the TV Trophy and Clonalvy Pride finally broke his classic duck, the April 1958 whelp ran a great race at Wimbledon, defeating the field that included Palms Printer and Winter Bell.
+Within two weeks he had also picked up the St Leger at Wembley Greyhounds and also won the Olympic at Wandsworth.

 During the Eclipse heats the track record at Lythalls Lane Stadium is broken three times, Faithful Charlie (the eventual competition winner) set a new record of 29.19 followed by Jim's Tour in 29.16 and finally SS Leader in 29.12.